Import from Drafting Workspace

 From Design

-+ From Design does the same for the Design workspace: it imports the visible Design geometry with a quantity input and conversion options (chained polylines or raw segments, with arc fitting).
++ From Design does the same for the Design workspace: it imports the visible Design geometry with a quantity input, conversion options (chained polylines or raw segments, with arc fitting), and the same per-layer Cut/Engrave toggles for Design layers.
 Design-sourced parts get the identical stale-link tracking, so a model change shows the same sync badge and one-click update.